A healthy yet flavorful soup that's so easy to make, it's incredible. Only a few ingredients make this great heart-warming winter soup.

-When I was little I was not a fan of chickpeas because of their grainy consistency and somehow I though I didn’t like the flavor even though I maybe tasted them only once before avoiding them like poison.
+When I was little I was not a fan of chickpeas because of their grainy consistency and somehow I thought I didn't like the flavor even though I maybe tasted them only once before.

-Then, last winter when I was home for the holidays, my mom made this chickpea soup.
-When she told she was making my internal reaction was –oh no, chickpeas, why???– but I decided to be brave and sit quietly and eat the soup like a good girl.
+Then, a few years ago when I was home for the holidays, my mom made this chickpea soup.
+When she told she was making it my internal reaction was -oh no, chickpeas, why???- but I decided to be brave and sit quietly and eat the soup like a good girl.
 Useless to say, it was a revelation.

 My eyes popped out and I asked my mom "wow!
 How did you do this?
 What's the recipe?" my mom looked at me a little bit puzzled like I was asking the stupidest thing in the world "there's no recipe, I just do it simple like this.....".
 Ok, I have to try it myself to believe that it's so simple.